An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-Per this section's focus on testing, we remark in passing that using the results in \citet{tang_asymptotically_2022} or \citet{xie_euclidean_2021} it is possible to devise single-network tests for stochastic blockmodels with distributional guarantees.
-Consider, for example, the setting that the block memberships are known.
-To test the null hypothesis $B = B^{(0)}$ for some fixed $B^{(0)}$, the results in \citet{tang_asymptotically_2022} imply that the spectral estimator for $B$ is asymptotically efficient; moreover, provided the asymptotic covariance can be estimated consistently, a simultaneous confidence interval for the vectorization of $B$ will be asymptotically valid, thereby yielding consistent testing.
+Via \citet{tang_asymptotically_2022} or \citet{xie_euclidean_2023}, it is also possible to devise single-network tests for specific stochastic blockmodel hypotheses.
+Consider, for example, the setting where the block memberships are known.
+To test the null hypothesis $B = B^{(0)}$ for some fixed full rank matrix $B^{(0)}$, the results in \citet{tang_asymptotically_2022} imply that the spectral estimator for $B$ is asymptotically efficient.
+Moreover, provided the asymptotic covariance can be estimated consistently, a simultaneous confidence interval for the vectorization of $B$ will be asymptotically valid.

 In classical two-sample testing, the user tests whether two sets of observations plausibly arise from the same distribution or have similar distributional properties.
 By analogy, two-graph testing seeks to determine whether two graphs have similar network-centric distributional properties.
-One version of the two-graph hypothesis test assumes that there is a known \emph{a priori} correspondence between vertices, which is equivalent to testing whether $P^{(1)} = P^{(2)}$, where $P^{(1)}$ and $P^{(2)}$ denote the probability matrices for two observed adjacency matrices $A^{(1)}$ and $A^{(2)}$.
-If the correspondence is not known, this test is equivalent to testing whether $P^{(1)} = \Pi P^{(2)} \Pi\t$, where $\Pi$ is a permutation matrix.
-If one assumes the underlying $P$ matrix comes from a stochastic blockmodel with random community assignments, without the assumption of a correspondence, one can test whether the two graphs have the same underlying distributions; this corresponds to testing the hypothesis $(B^{(1)}, \pi^{(1)}) = (B^{(2)}, \pi^{(2})$.
+One version of the two-graph hypothesis test assumes that there is a known \emph{a priori} correspondence between vertices, which is equivalent to testing whether $P^{(1)} = P^{(2)}$, where $P^{(1)}$ and $P^{(2)}$ denote the probability matrices for two observed adjacency matrices $A^{(1)}$ and $A^{(2)}$, respectively.
+If the correspondence is not known, then this test is equivalent to testing whether $P^{(1)} = \Pi P^{(2)} \Pi\t$, where $\Pi$ is a permutation matrix.
+If one assumes the underlying $P$ matrix comes from a stochastic blockmodel with random community assignments, one can test whether the two graphs have the same underlying distributions; this corresponds to testing the hypothesis $(B^{(1)}, \pi^{(1)}) = (B^{(2)}, \pi^{(2})$.

 In many application settings, multiple graphs are vertex-matched, namely graphs are observed on the same vertex set with known vertex correspondences.
-For example, in time series of graphs, one observes the same network evolving over time.
+For example, in time series of graphs, one might observe connectivity of the same vertex set evolving over time.
 Given a specific vertex of interest, its connectivity profile or community membership may change over time.
-When $B^{(1)}= \gamma B^{(2)}$ for some constant $\gamma$, \citet{li_two-sample_2018} considers testing whether the community memberships between two networks are equal, with null hypothesis
+When $B^{(1)} = \gamma B^{(2)}$ for some constant $\gamma$, \citet{li_two-sample_2018} considers testing whether the community memberships between two networks are equal, with null hypothesis